Finch-API/finch-docs/docs/-Finch API/6-Errors.md

 ------|--------|--------------
 `invalid_grant_error` | 400 | The authorization code is invalid.
 `invalid_token_error` | 401 | The `access_token` is incorrect.
 `invalid_request_error` | 401 | The request does not match the docs.
-Example: the request missing a query parameter.
+Example: the request is missing a query parameter.
 `authentication_error` | 401 | The payroll and HR system indicated that the admin's password or MFA information has changed.
 They will need to [reauthenticate via Finch Connect](./4-Reauthentication.md).
 `invalid_client_error` | 401 | The provided application credentials were incorrect
 `unauthorized_request_error` | 401 | The `access_token` is missing from the header.